alchemy-swift/alchemy/README.md

 ## Create a New App

-Creating an app with the CLI will let you pick between a backend or fullstack (`iOS` frontend, `Alchemy` backend, `Shared` library) project.
+Creating an app with the CLI lets you pick between a backend or fullstack project.

 1. `alchemy new MyNewProject`
 2. `cd MyNewProject` (if you selected fullstack, `MyNewProject/Backend`)